lnvglr/character-diversion/character-diversion.md

 As established before, discourse thrives on differences of opinion.
 A vital feature of *Character Diversion* is responding to opinions with the option to agree or disagree.

 Today, many social media platforms offer the possibility to react to content in many differentiated ways.
-The like buttons seemed to cause issues when people were posting about tragedies and followers were unsure if to like or not to like, when they were not happy about the tragedy but wanted to show support.
-This seems to be no issue here, however, and so I decided to implement a very simple voting mechanism—you can vote up or down.
-The vote can then be interpreted by the users as agreement, relevance, or helpfulness and used for spotting important popular opinions and sorting opinions by popularity.
+For the sake of simplicity, I decided to implement a very simple voting mechanism—you can vote up or down.
+The vote can then be interpreted by the users as agreement, relevance, or helpfulness and used for spotting important popular opinions and sorting opinions by voting score.

 ##### Sorting and Filtering

+One goal of the platform is to create an overview.
+To do that, the possibility of a large number of opinions and comments needs to be taken into account.
+Opinions need to be filterable and sortable by date, votes, and tags.

 By default, opinions are sorted by their voting score.
 Very recent opinions are pushed to the top as well, not to be displaced by very popular opinions right from the start.
 This way, new potentially popular opinions have the chance to be seen not only after scrolling all the way to the bottom.

-One goal of the platform is to create an overview.
-To do that, the possibility of a large number of opinions and comments needs to be taken into account.
-Opinions need to be filterable and sortable by date, votes, and tags.

 ##### How are threads treated?